AnthoneyKalasho/MlbTheShow16MarketAssistant/README.md

 ## To Do List
   * Getting other card series working
   * Clean up code (It is horrid, don't look)

+## Donating
+I spent a lot of time on this so if you enjoy it and would like to donate, you can donate to

+PayPal: AnthoneyKalasho@Gmail.com

+Thanks and I hope you find the program useful!

 ## License